Run Service

 Format: <server>:<orderId>.

-(Optional) The run number of the job to get the output.
+(Optional) Defines the run number of the job to get the output.

-If not defined, the default is the last run.
+If the run number is not defined, the default is the last run.

 If annotation is enabled for the AJF get job information category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.